boa-dev/boa-dev.github.io/blog/2024-10-01-local-variables.md

 Now we apply our scope analysis.
 During the access to variable `one` in the arrow function, we pass the function scope of the arrow function.
-This indicates, that this variable cannot be local:
+This indicates that this variable cannot be local:

 ```rust
 Scope {